Aeroprakt

 The company is a "Товариство з обмеженою відповідальністю" a form of limited liability company.
 It has about 50 employees and operates from a 2000 m2 facility.

 History

 The company was founded as an amateur aircraft design club by Yuri Yakovlev when he graduated from the Kuybyshev Aviation Institute and commenced work at Antonov in Kyiv in 1986.
 It was at the time of Ukrainian independence from the Soviet Union in 1991 that the company was formally formed.

-The company was named after a similar-named club in Kuybyshev, Russia, founded while Yakovlev was there at school.
+The company was named after a similar-named the Kuybyshev Aviation Institute student's design bureau (SDB «Aeroprakt»), founded while Yakovlev was there at school.

+In 1981, Yakovlev, being a student of 3rd course at Kuybyshev Aviation Institute, started research on Rutan Quickie using as initial data a single publication in Finnish aviation magazine.
+Till 1984 he, together with few other members of SDB «Aeroprakt», designed and built an experimental aircraft Aeroprakt-8 (Aeroprakt A-8), that was a reverse engineered and modified copy of the Quickie.

-The company's first aircraft was the Aeroprakt T-8, a simple two-seat ultralight trainer.
-The prototype was constructed in 1987 and first shown in the Soviet Union in 1989, but did not enter series production, despite winning awards.
+The next aircraft of the SDB «Aeroprakt» was Aeroprakt T-8, a simple two-seat ultralight trainer.
+The prototype was constructed in 1987, using photos of French ULM (ultralight monoplane) «Baroudeur», designed by André Confesson, which was photographed in details at Paris Air Show.
+Aeroprakt T-8 first shown in the Soviet Union in 1989, but did not enter series production, despite winning awards.

+In 1991, Yakovlev together with Oleg Litovchenko founded Ukrainian company «Aeroprakt» (formally «Aeroprakt-Kyiv», while in Russia «Aeroprakt-Samara» has been founded by members of Kuybyshev Aviation Institute student's design bureau).